 Pupils receive two lessons of History per fortnight in KS3 as part of a Humanities curriculum.
 Pupils are taught in mixed ability tutor groups throughout and teacher expertise and differentiated resources are used effectively to support, stretch and challenge all pupils.

-History lessons in Years 7 and 8 provide the opportunity to prepare a foundation of core knowledge and a sense of place and time.
-In Year 9, all pupils study topics within the GCSE specification, exceeding the ambition of the national curriculum.
+History lessons in Years 7, 8 and 9 provide the opportunity to prepare a foundation of core knowledge and a sense of place and time.
+In Year 9, all pupils will also study part of a topic within the GCSE specification as a taster for Key Stage 4 History.

 The GCSE History course aims to extend the knowledge of key events, periods and societies in British and World History.
 It will develop students as independent learners and critical thinkers.
 It will develop their ability to ask relevant questions, to investigate issues and to test historical interpretations.
 It will also help them to organise and communicate what they learn in a variety of ways.